André Bon

-André Bon (born 1946) is a French composer.
-A student of Olivier Messiaen, he has composed over fifty works including several chamber operas.
-He is Professor of Composition at the Argenteuil Conservatory.
+André Bon (17 August 1946 – 20 September 2026) was a French composer.
+A student of Olivier Messiaen, he composed over 50 works including several chamber operas.
+He was Professor of Composition at the Argenteuil Conservatory.

-Biography
+Life and career

-André Bon was born in Lille and studied music and composition at the Conservatoire National Supérieur de Musique et de Danse de Paris.
+André Bon was born in Lille on 17 August 1946.
+He studied music and composition at the Conservatoire National Supérieur de Musique et de Danse de Paris.
 Following his graduation from the Conservatoire, he won the Prix de Rome, and spent two years of further study at the French Academy in Rome.

 In succeeding years, his work in composition has been supported by several further fellowships and prizes, including the Lili Boulanger Prize (1975), the Hervé Dugardin Prize from the Société des auteurs, compositeurs et éditeurs de musique (SACEM) (1979), SACEM's Composers Prize (1992), and the Monbinne Prize of the Académie des Beaux-Arts (1995).

 Awards for his operas include the Award for the Best French Creation granted by the French Society of Drama and Music Critics (1987) and the New Talents Award of the French authors' society, the Société des Auteurs et Compositeurs Dramatiques (SACD), in 1988 for Le Rapt de Persephone (The Rape of Persephone); the Samuel Rousseau Prize from the Académie des Beaux-Arts (1993) and the Wolf-Ebermann Prize of the International Theatre Institute in Munich (1996) for his opera La jeune fille au livre (Girl with a Book); and Prix Musique 2009 from SACD Iq & Ox.

 In addition to his professorships at Argenteuil and the American Conservatory of Fontainebleau, Bon has taught 20th-century musicology at the University of Aix-en-Provence and has been a composer-in-residence at the Atlantic Center for the Arts in Florida and at the Henry Clews Foundation (Château de La Napoule, Cannes).

+Bon died on 20 September 2026, at the age of 80.